-- Hardened structures capable of resisting small arms fire such as AK-47 and common assault rifles and weapons (up to .50BMG) most likely to be employed by a non-military kinetic attack force
+- Hardened structures capable of resisting small arms fire and common rifles and weapons (up to .50BMG).

 - Emergency ballistic shutters

-- Structures capable of withstanding F5 tornado wind forces and kinetic impacts
+- Structures capable of withstanding up to F5 tornado wind forces and high velocity kinetic impacts

 - Earthquake engineering